zulip/zulip/templates/zerver/help/status-and-availability.md

 1. Click **Set a status**.

-1. Select an emoji and/or write a short message, and click **Save**.
+1. Click to select one of the common statuses, *or* choose any emoji and/or write a short message.

+1. Click **Save**.

 {end_tabs}

+### View a status

-Status emojis will appear to the right of a user's name in the right sidebar, in the list of private messages in the left sidebar and in the main message feed.
+Status emoji are shown next to a user's name in the sidebars, message feed, and compose box.

 You can view status messages by hovering over your or anyone else's name in the left or right sidebar, or by clicking the user's name or avatar in the main message feed.
 If someone hasn't set a message as part of their status, then no status message will appear.

-## About availability
+## Availability

 There are four possible availabilities: